bluenote-1577/dbghaplo/README.md

 Similar tools exist for "viral quasispecies" detection. dbghaplo was developed to fill the following gaps:

 * **Speed and low-memory** - dbghaplo can haplotype > 30,000x coverage of ~1kb gene in a few minutes on a laptop.
-* **High heterogeneity** - dbghaplo uses an de Bruijn Graph assembly approach, which scales up to very diverse samples.
+* **High heterogeneity** - dbghaplo uses a de Bruijn Graph approach, which scales up to very diverse samples.
 * **Ease-of-use** - conda installable, engineered in rust, simple command line.

 ## Install + Quick start